nats-io/nuid.js/README.md

 ## Migration

-The 2.x version of the npm module support both CJS and ESM modules, an EMS only version of the module is available via
+The 2.x version of the npm module support both CJS and ESM modules, an ESM only version of the module is available via
 [jsr @nats-io/nuid](https://jsr.io/@nats-io/nuid)